 - (1) For a fixed-price contract, the SFA may permit an FSMC to precredit for USDA Foods.
 In precrediting, a deduction for the value of USDA Foods is included in the established fixed price per meal.
-However, the SFA must ensure that the FSMC provides an additional credit for any USDA Foods not accounted for in the fixed price per meal; e.g., for USDA Foods that are not made available until later in the year. - (2) For a cost-reimbursable contract, crediting may be performed by disclosure; i.e., the FSMC credits the SFA for the value of USDA Foods by disclosing, in its billing for food costs submitted to the SFA, the savings resulting from the receipt of USDA Foods for the billing period.

-In both types of contracts, the SFA must require crediting to be performed not less frequently than annually and must ensure that the specified method of valuation of USDA Foods permits crediting to be achieved in the required time period.
-The SFA must also ensure that the method, and timing, of crediting does not cause its cash resources to exceed the limits established in 7 CFR 210.9(b)(2).
+However, the SFA must ensure that the FSMC provides an additional credit for any USDA Foods not accounted for in the fixed price per meal; e.g., for USDA Foods that are not made available until later in the year. - (2) The SFA must require crediting to be performed not less frequently than annually and must ensure that the specified method of valuation of USDA Foods permits crediting to be achieved in the required time period.
+The SFA must also ensure that the method, and timing, of crediting does not cause its cash resources to exceed the limits established in 7 CFR 210.9(b)(2). - c.

-- c.
 The SFA must ensure that, in crediting it for the value of USDA Foods, the FSMC uses the USDA Foods values determined by DHS in accordance with §250.58(e)-The USDA commodity file cost as of a date specified by DHS.
 Negotiation of such values is not permitted.
 Additionally, the method of valuation must ensure that crediting may be achieved in accordance with Item b on the previous page and at the specific frequency established. - d.
 The FSMC must use all donated ground beef, donated ground pork, and all processed end products in the SFA's food service and must use all other USDA Foods, or commercially purchased foods of the same generic identity, of United States origin and of equal or better quality than USDA Foods in the SFA's food service (unless the contract specifically stipulates that USDA Foods, and not such commercial substitutes, be used). - e.
 The FSMC will not itself enter into the processing agreement with the processor required in Subpart C of 7 CFR Part 250.50. - f.
 The FSMC will comply with the storage and inventory requirements for USDA Foods. - g.
 DHS, a subdistributing agency, or the SFA, the Comptroller General, USDA, or their duly authorized representatives may perform on-site reviews of the FSMC's food service operation, including the review of records, to ensure compliance with requirements for the management and use of USDA Foods. - h.
 The FSMC will maintain records to document its compliance with requirements relating to USDA Foods in accordance with §250.54(b) as follows: - (1) The SFA must maintain the following records relating to the use of USDA Foods in its contract with the FSMC: - (a) USDA Foods and processed end products received and provided to the FSMC for use in the SFA's food service. - (b) Documentation that the FSMC has credited it for the value of all USDA Foods received for use in the SFA's food service in the school or fiscal year, including, in accordance with the requirements in §250.51(a), the value of USDA Foods contained in processed end products.